andris9/jStorage/README.md

 # jStorage

-jStorage is a simple wrapper plugin for Prototype, MooTools and jQuery to store data on browser side and to replace the use of cookies for storing data.
+**jStorage** is a cross-browser key-value store database to store data locally in the browser - jStorage supports all major browsers, both in **desktop** (yes - even Internet Explorer 6) and in **mobile**.

-jStorage is able to save almost any kind of data (strings, numbers, objects, even XML nodes) only object methods and functions are left out.
+Additionally jStorage is library agnostic, it works well with any other JavaScript library on the same webpage, be it jQuery, Prototype, MooTools or something else.
+Though you still need to have either a third party library (Prototype, MooTools) or [JSON2](https://github.com/douglascrockford/JSON-js/blob/master/json2.js) on the page to support older IE versions.

-jStorage makes use of HTML5 local storage where available and userData behavior in Internet Explorer older versions.
-Webkit SQLite is not supported.
+jStorage supports storing Strings, Numbers, JavaScript objects, Arrays and even native XML nodes which kind of makes it a JSON storage. jStorage also supports setting TTL values for auto expiring stored keys and - best of all - notifying other tabs/windows when a key has been changed, which makes jStorage also a local PubSub platform for web applications.

-jStorage is really small, just 2 kB when minified!
+jStorage is pretty small, about 8kB when minified.

 ## Donate